DUAI Fees

 In the event that the student wishes to find accommodation off-premises, the board & lodge fee will not be deducted and all resultant expenses are to the student’s liability.
 In addition, the institute accepts no responsibility or liability for students living off-premises and their safety and security is their own priority.
 Permission to live off-premises is only granted on condition of Sharīʿah compliant accommodation and living conditions.
 Periodic investigations may also be conducted to ensure that such students perform their religious duties such as regular attendance of local congregational prayers.
 Failure to comply with requirements can lead to the revocation of any such concessions.

-Financial obligations generated by personal needs as diverse as the cost of toiletry, traveling expenses, textbooks and stationery are to be assumed by the student and the institute assumes no responsibility whatsoever for its provision.
-The cost of textbooks (for students in the Arabic and Islamic Studies Department) ranges from R1000–R3000 ($56–$167 USD) depending on the year of study.
+Financial obligations generated by personal needs as diverse as the cost of textbooks, stationery, toiletry and traveling expenses are to be assumed by the student and the institute assumes no responsibility whatsoever for its provision.

 Emergency medical and other expenses generated during the fulfillment of essential needs will however be provided as per the discretion of the institute for which it will have to be reimbursed.